muit/muit.github.io/content/posts/memory/introduction-to-allocators-and-arenas.md

 ![Linear Allocator](/img/linear-allocator.png)

 A **Linear allocator** reserves a big block of memory and then moves an offset to the next available position when allocating.
-It doesn't keep track of previous allocations, therefore that they **can't be freed**.
+Since it doesn't keep track of previous allocations, a linear allocator **can't be freed**.

 This algorithm is by far the most performant due to its simplicity.
 But it also has the most limitations, so its use in real world is very specific.